Xicor.jl

 Dependence testing

-The method keyword argument allows to choose between an asymptotic approximation test and a Monte Carlo permutation test.
+Depending on the available number of observations either a permutation test (for <= 20 observations) or an asymptotic test will be performed.
 The asymptotic approximation test is based on the asymptotic normal distribution of the Xi correlation coefficient.
 The Monte Carlo permutation test is based on the permutation distribution of the Xi correlation coefficient.
 The Monte Carlo permutation test also uses a keyword argument nperm to specify the number of permutations to be used.
 The default value is 1000.

 Application